 MAIN STAGE VS. SIDE STAGE VS. ELECTRIC THUNDER

-“What is the difference between the main stage and side stage at Country Thunder?
+“What is the difference between the main stage and Copperhead stage at Country Thunder?
 What is Electric Thunder?”

 The main stage hosts the headliners of Country Thunder.
-The side stage is much smaller and hosts typically lesser-known artists (not always!).
+Copperhead stage (formerly side stage) is much smaller and hosts typically lesser-known artists (not always!).
 You can often catch artists at both stages.
 If you really liked someone, see if they are playing again on the other stage.
 The set times usually overlap so that you can listen to music all the time!
 See the previous lineups here.
-The first part of 2019’s lineup is here!
+See 2019’s lineup here!

 Electric Thunder is the tent located towards the entrance of the venue.
 It is a very unique combination of EDM and country music that has more of a club vibe than the rest of Country Thunder.